4 ways to encrypt or password-protect a PDF for free without Acrobat

 Two major parts of a digital signature in public-key cryptography are the sender’s private key and a hash.
 In simple terms, it’s a condensed version of a message.
 Regardless of the file type or its size, a hash is only 5-20 symbols long.
 Keep in mind that hashing is a one-way process, meaning that you can’t turn those symbols back into the message.
 Its only purpose is to protect you from fake versions of the file.
 Even if a hacker made the tiniest of changes, the hash would change as well, indicating that the message is no more genuine.

 In other words, a digital signature not only guarantees that the sender is authentic but also ensures that the integrity of the message is intact.
-How's that significant for our RSA and DSA comparison?
-It will help us recognize the differences between RSA and DSA.
+But how does this knowledge help us in a RSA vs DSA fight?
+It will help us recognize the differences between RSA and DSA encryption.

 First, it’s the algorithm’s use of mathematical problems.
 Both algorithms use modular arithmetic, but the RSA certificate relies on prime factorization, while DSA uses the discrete logarithm problem.
 For now, both are considered completely safe.